WilkinGames/deadswitch3-mp-custom/README.md

 ## Overview
 This repository allows you to host your own Deadswitch 3 multiplayer server.

+Hosting your own Deadswitch 3 multiplayer server is easy to do.
+The entire process only takes about 5 minutes.

+It's recommended to have a basic understanding of command line use and git.

+Decide on where you want to install and run the server.
+You can host it on your local machine for LAN play or on an external cloud service like Heroku, Google Cloud, AWS, etc. These services typically provide free tiers that don't have any costs.

 ## Requirements
 You will need Node.js installed on the machine you wish to host the server on.
 Node.js is free and easy to install.

+Note: It's recommended to have access to at least 1 CPU and 2GB of RAM on the machine the server is running on.
+These requirements scale as the number of concurrent games in progress grows.

 ### Node.js: Linux Installation